Check out these upcoming physically-distanced musical events

 Fort Collins boasts a deep-rooted music scene, with plenty of live music venues as well as some unexpected ways to satiate your love of music — even during COVID.
 Read on for a handful of ways to not only scratch your music itch in FoCo but to also support the venues and causes you care about.

-2. Sunday Summer Concert Series: The Mishawaka, the iconic riverside theater in Poudre Canyon, is hosting a Sunday Summer Concert Series Sundays through Aug.
+The Mishawaka, the iconic riverside theater in Poudre Canyon, is hosting a Sunday Summer Concert Series Sundays through Aug.
 16. Enjoy free live music while dining from 1 to 4:30 p.m.
 Reserve a spot with OpenTable (reservations last 1.5 hours).
-The lineup includes Johnny Johnston on July 12; Amy & The Peace Pipes on July 19; Ugly Architech on Aug.
-2; Titonic on Aug.
-9 and Ravin Wolf on Aug.
-16. Visit themishawaka.com to learn more.
+Visit themishawaka.com to learn more.

-5. Drive-In Concerts: These days, the Holiday Twin Drive-In is much more than a movie venue — it’s also a music venue.
-Country singer Blake Shelton, along with guests Gwen Stefani and Trace Adkins, will kick off a new drive-in movie theater virtual concert series on July 25.
-And a for King & Country concert will be broadcast at the Drive-In on July 31.
+These days, the Holiday Twin Drive-In is much more than a movie venue — it’s also a music venue.
+So far, country singer Blake Shelton, along with guests Gwen Stefani and Trace Adkins and King & Country have performed.
 Attendees can sit in their truck beds or in chairs next to their cars.
 Visit holidaytwin.com for details on ticket prices and COVID-19 guidelines.